Skip to content

 source bool

-Whether to return the latex source code for the visualization.
+Whether to return the latex source code for the visualization option "matrix" and "latex".
 Defaults to False.

 False